-- a) "EuroCup" is the basketball competition organised by EP in which the Clubs participate. - b) "EuroLeague" is a basketball competition organised by EP. - c) "Euroleague Basketball competitions" are the EuroLeague and the EuroCup competitions. - d) "Clubs" are the 20 member associations and clubs (regardless of their juridical nature or type of incorporation) that have basketball teams with a licence to participate in the EuroCup. - e) "EuroCup Licensed Clubs" are the member associations and clubs (regardless of their juridical nature or type of incorporation) that participate in the EuroCup with a three-year licence. - f) "EuroCup Associated Clubs" are the member associations and clubs (regardless of their juridical nature or type of incorporation) that participate in the EuroCup with an annual licence or through a wild card. - g) "ECA" is the limited liability company Euroleague Commercial Assets S.A., the shareholders of which are the EuroLeague Licensed Clubs and a number of Leagues. - h) "General Assembly" is the ECA body of representation and governance, where the ECA shareholders, which is responsible for the general supervision of the topics regarding the Euroleague Basketball competitions and for approving the relevant bylaws.
+- a) "EuroLeague" is the basketball competition organised by EP in which the Clubs participate. - b) "EuroCup" is a basketball competition organised by EP. - c) "Euroleague Basketball competitions" are the EuroLeague and the EuroCup competitions. - d) "Clubs" are the 18 member associations and clubs (regardless of their juridical nature or type of incorporation) that have basketball teams with a licence to participate in the EuroLeague. - e) "Licensed Clubs" are the member associations and clubs (regardless of their juridical nature or type of incorporation) that participate in the EuroLeague with a long-term licence. - f) "Associated Clubs" are the member associations and clubs (regardless of their juridical nature or type of incorporation) that participate in the EuroLeague with an annual licence or through a wild card and have the right to participate in the General Assembly with no voting rights. - g) "ECA" is the limited liability company Euroleague Commercial Assets S.A., the shareholders of which are the Licensed Clubs and a number of Leagues. - h) "General Assembly" is the ECA body of representation and governance, where the ECA shareholders meet with the Associated Clubs, which is responsible for the general supervision of the topics regarding the Euroleague Basketball competitions and for approving the relevant bylaws.
 In addition, it ensures the coordination of the Clubs and has the authority to make decisions and confer functions on the Shareholders Executive Board.

-- i) "Shareholders Executive Board" is the ECA body constituted by the General Assembly held in Rome on 17 February 2009, which submits proposals and recommendations to the General Assembly, monitors and controls the observance of the resolutions adopted by the General Assembly, adopts urgent measures when there is no time to call a meeting of the General Assembly (subject to the subsequent ratification thereof), and exercises any further functions conferred on it by the General Assembly. - j) "EuroCup Board" is the body, constituted on 7 July 2016, which has been granted the duties to submit proposals and recommendations regarding the EuroCup to the General Assembly and/or the Shareholders Executive Board to exercise any further functions conferred on it by the General Assembly. - k) "EP" is the limited liability company Euroleague Properties S.A., or any of its relevant permitted successors, licensees or assignees, controlled by ECA, responsible for managing and organising the EuroLeague and the EuroCup, as well as for commercialising their properties.
-EP has assigned its responsibilities to EV. - I) "EV" is the limited liability company Euroleague Ventures S.A., or any of its relevant permitted successors, licensees or assignees, incorporated by EP and IMG Media Limited according to the Joint Venture Agreement signed by both parties with the aim of increasing the stature, awareness and economic value of the Euroleague Basketball competitions and the Clubs.
-EP and IMG Media Limited have agreed on a long-term cooperation in the management, administration and organisation of the Euroleague Basketball competitions as well as their promotion and commercialisation through the incorporation of EV. - m) "Companies" refers to ECA and EP jointly, or any of their respective permitted successors, licensees or assignees. - n) "Representatives" refers to the individual persons empowered to represent the Clubs or Leagues. - o) "EuroCup Bylaws" refers to the set of rules formed by the EuroCup Club Licensing Rules, EuroCup Regulations, agreements, resolutions and contracts approved by the competent governing bodies whose aim is to regulate the EuroCup. - p) "Contract" is the document signed by each Club and EP, whereby the Club accepts and adheres to the EuroCup Bylaws, and agrees and commits itself to fulfil each and every rule appearing in the aforementioned bylaws and its modifications, amendments and appendices thereto.
-In addition, the Contract is the document whereby the rights and obligations that both parties assume for participating in the EuroCup are established.
+- i) "Shareholders Executive Board" is the ECA body constituted by the General Assembly held in Rome on 17 February 2009, which submits proposals and recommendations to the General Assembly, monitors and controls the observance of the resolutions adopted by the General Assembly, adopts urgent measures when there is no time to call a meeting of the General Assembly (subject to the subsequent ratification thereof), and exercises any further functions conferred on it by the General Assembly. - j) "EP" is the limited liability company Euroleague Properties S.A., or any of its relevant permitted successors, licensees or assignees, controlled by ECA, responsible for managing and organising the EuroLeague and the EuroCup, as well as for commercialising their properties.
+EP has assigned its responsibilities to EV. - k) "EV" is the limited liability company Euroleague Ventures S.A., or any of its relevant permitted successors, licensees or assignees, incorporated by EP and IMG Media Limited according to the Joint Venture Agreement signed by both parties with the aim of increasing the stature, awareness and economic value of the Euroleague Basketball competitions and the Clubs.
+EP and IMG Media Limited have agreed on a longterm cooperation in the management, administration and organisation of the Euroleague Basketball competitions as well as their promotion and commercialisation through the incorporation of EV. - I) "Companies" refers to ECA and EP jointly, or any of their respective permitted successors, licensees or assignees. - m) "Representatives" refers to the individual persons empowered to represent the Clubs or Leagues. - n) "EuroLeague Bylaws" refers to the set of rules formed by the EuroLeague Club Licensing Rules, EuroLeague Regulations, agreements, resolutions and contracts approved by the competent governing bodies whose aim is to regulate the EuroLeague. - o) "Contract" is the document signed by each Club and EP, whereby the Club accepts and adheres to the EuroLeague Bylaws, and agrees and commits itself to fulfil each and every rule appearing in the aforementioned bylaws and its modifications, amendments and appendices thereto.
+In addition, the Contract is the document whereby the rights and obligations that both parties assume for participating in the EuroLeague are established.